We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When it comes to probiotics, pickled vegetables that are cured in vinegar may taste good, but they are likely sterile — containing no healthful bacteria.

 Only fermented, unpasteurized pickles contain beneficial bacteria.
 Fermented pickles are stocked in the refrigerated food section of the grocery store, while the unrefrigerated shelf is more likely to have vinegar-preserved pickles.

 However, even fermented pickles do not pack the probiotic punch that yogurt and other probiotic foods do.

 Plus, a person would have to drink many glasses of pickle juice per day to reach a therapeutic dose.

 Bottom line: Pickle juice could contain antioxidants and probiotics, but there is little evidence of it.
 There is no scientific evidence that pickle juice protects against disease.

 Chronically elevated blood sugar can lead to type 2 diabetes and a wide array of other chronic diseases.

-- High sodium: Too much salt can lead to water retention, swelling and bloating.
+- High sodium: Too much salt can lead to water retention, swelling, and bloating.

-For other health claims about pickle juice, the evidence is anecdotal at best.
+Regarding other health claims about pickle juice, the evidence is anecdotal at best.